TEXAS STATE EMERGENCY MANAGEMENT PLAN

 B. Emergency Management Committee

-UPPS No. 05.04.03 establishes the Emergency Management Committee (EM Committee) to oversee the university’s response to the emergency situation.
-The UPPS specifies the membership of the committee and the appointment and responsibilities of the Disaster/Emergency Operations director.
+UPPS No. 05.04.03 establishes the Emergency Management Committee (EMC) to oversee the university’s response to the emergency situation.
+The policy specifies the membership of the committee and the appointment and responsibilities of the director of Emergency Operations.
 When circumstances warrant gathering information for a potential emergency, the president will convene a meeting of appropriate committee members to assess the situation, identify damaged facilities and hazardous sites, and recommend specific emergency actions to restore university safety and function.

 III.
 Behavior Assessment Team (BAT) Function